Family-friendly things you've got to try in Aberdeen and Aberdeenshire

 Find their muse

 Have a trip to one of the region’s many museums.
 For the budding historian visit The Gordon Highlands Museum.
-For those interested in science venture to Aberdeen Science Centre or the Zoology Museum.
+For those interested in science venture to Aberdeen Science Centre by Aberdeen Beach.
 If their heart belongs to the sea then sail over to the Maritime Museum.
 Or if they love toys look no further than Little Treasures Toy and Dollhouse Museum.

 Visit the Winter Gardens